 When the kochia turns red in fall and then dries to brown, I exhort you, go ahead and collect some seeds.
 Let them dry out fully; it takes but a minute to spread them on a tray.
 You don’t even have to use them right away.
 But I promise—if you are willing to one day take the idea to fruition, there is a pot of gold at the end of this kochia rainbow.

 UPDATE 10.22.17: Some people have reported an uncomfortable sensation in the throat upon consumption.
 I suspect saponins in the seed coats could be responsible, but have not verified this.
 However, I added an extra rub-and-rinse after soaking to the procedure described above as a precaution.
 That said, as with any wild edible, try just a little your first time.
-I continue to eat and enjoy kochia seeds without incident.
+I find that combining it with other ingredients reduces the effect.